Optimal Functional Bilinear Regression with Two-way Functional Covariates via Reproducing Kernel Hilbert Space: Real data analysis: LIDAR

 Figure \ref{fig:r-error-fblr2} shows the estimated 2D coefficient functions $\hat\beta(\cdot,\cdot)$ in Model \eqref{eqn:2dflr-other} by ${\rm FBLR}_{R=2}$ for LIDAR data at 20 time points.
 Every 2D coefficient function at any time point is smooth and the 2D coefficient functions evolve smoothly over time.

-We next compare the evolvement of the 2D coefficient functions over time of all eight methods.
+We next compare the evolvement of the 2D coefficient functions over time of all nine methods.
 A direct comparison of the 2D surfaces is difficult, so we perform SVD of all 2D coefficient functions.
 Figures \ref{fig:rd_leftHat} - \ref{fig:rd_rightHat} show the leading left and right singular vectors, which correspond to $\hat\alpha^{[1]}(\cdot)$ and $\hat\beta^{[1]}(\cdot)$ in Model \eqref{eqn:2dflr}, respectively.
 Again, the estimated 1D coefficient functions by FBLR and ${\rm FBLR}_{R=2}$ are smooth for each time point and evolve smoothly over time; in contrast, the estimated 1D coefficient functions by 2D methods such as PFPCR, MFPCR, and GMRF are in general not very smooth for each time point and do not evolve quite smoothly over time; the estimated 1D coefficient functions by 1D methods such as FLR+$\textrm{vec}^*(X(s,t))$ and FLR+$\textrm{vec}^*(X^T(s,t))$ tend to be over-smoothed for one of the two domains.
 This demonstrates the ``stableness'' of the (iterative) FBLR estimations.
+FLR+TPK is overly ``stable'' since the estimated functions do not evolve over time at all.

 \end{appendix}